jeremyButtler/freezeTB/included-programs.md

       out the number of reads supporting each primer
 - tbSpol: does spoligotyping
   - can run on fastx files (slower)
+  - poor insertion handeling (often deletes)
+- getLin: generalized lineage system (not spoligotyping or MIRU) used in freezeTB (in bioTools repository)

 ## Other, less useful programs:

 Chapter three: do not underestimate the pixies

-- addAmr: adds an drug resistance mutation to a tbAmr (freezeTB) AMR databse
+- addAmr: adds an drug resistance mutation to a tbAmr (freezeTB) AMR databse (also in bioTools repository)
-  - has some valgrind issues, but should work ok
 - whoToAmr: converts the WHO 2023 catalog to tbAmr format
 - swapDbRef: is a program to switch out references in the reference database.